No matter the month, there’s always limitless adventure in Southwest Idaho.

 Download Our Free Hot Springs Guide

 During harvest season, local farms in Southwest Idaho plow intricate mazes into their cornfields and open their grounds to the public.
 Some of these are even filled with actors and actresses dressed as zombies, werewolves, chainsaw-wielding clowns…you name it.
 Others are family-friendly mazes where you can enjoy a peaceful walk through the fields during day or night.

 You can find mazes like these all throughout the Snake River Valley every fall.
-Check out Linder Farms or The Farmstead in Meridian.
+Check out Linder Farms or the Lowe Family Farmstead in Kuna.

 Local’s Tip: If you’re feeling brave, explore Haunted World in Nampa for a two-hour tour through haunted houses, cornfields, dungeons and more!

 5. Enjoy a farm-to-fork meal during harvest season